Where is Guam and why would North Korea attack it?

 The Pacific Air Forces shared photos of the mission on Twitter and said the “U.S. [is] ready to [fight tonight].”

-Guam residents have said they are fearful about an attack from North Korea despite reassurances from its elected Gov. Eddie Calvo.

-"An attack or threat to Guam is a threat or attack on the United States," Calvo said, adding that he has spoken with White House officials.
+"An attack or threat to Guam is a threat or attack on the United States," Calvo, who has been in contact with White House officials said.
 "They have said that America will be defended."

 The Associated Press contributed to this report.